antimatter15/surplus/README.md

 * Account Switching Support (yes, I actually have multiple accounts but it never occurred to me because my first one is the one I use with google+)
 * There's this really annoying problem with scrolling dying every so often.
 Argh.

+## Notes
+* As of 11:49am June 31, it no longer uses Google Blog Search, but rather Google Video instead, because Blog Search was neglected more than I like, especially with multi-user stuff.